kurrent-io/KurrentDB-Client-Java/CONTRIBUTING.md

 Issues may be reported via the [GitHub Repository][github-repo].
 When reporting issues, please ensure that you include relevant information which can help diagnose the problem.
 This includes:

-- The version of `EventStoreDB-Client-Java` - including a commit SHA if using a local build
+- The version of `Kurrent-Client-Java` - including a commit SHA if using a local build

 - The operating system on which the issue is exhibited (on Unix, the output of `uname -a`)